nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 categories: software
 ---

-TL DR; I’ve started to professionally work with programming in 2011.
+I’ve started to professionally work with programming in 2011.
 One year later, I discovered the Ruby language and fell in love with it.
 Since then I worked with a plenty of projects and never worried about concurrency.
 In the meanwhile, there were some discussions on how Ruby is inefficient in terms of